-The Department of Chemical and Biological Engineering offers four levels of graduate degree programs in Chemical Engineering and Biological Engineering: Postgraduate Diploma (PGD), Master of Engineering (M.Eng.), Master of Science (M.Sc.), and Doctor of Philosophy (Ph.D.) degrees.
-The requirements of the Postgraduate Diploma are ten graduate level one-term courses.
+The Department of Chemical and Biological Engineering offers three levels of graduate degree programs in Chemical Engineering, Biological Engineering, and Environmental Engineering: Master of Engineering (M.Eng.), Master of Science (M.Sc.), and Doctor of Philosophy (Ph.D.) degrees.
 The M.Eng. requirements are 8 graduate level one-term courses.
 The M.Sc. requirements normally include at least four graduate level one-term courses beyond the B.Sc. degree, and the completion and an oral defense of a thesis.
 The Ph.D. program requires successful completion of a comprehensive qualifying examination, at least six graduate level one-term courses and completion and an oral defense of a thesis on original research.

-All of the above information is available in greater detail from the College of Graduate Studies and Research (CGSR) for both the Chemical Engineering graduate programs and the Biological Engineering graduate programs.
+All of the above information is available in greater detail from the College of Graduate and Postdoctoral Studies (CGPS) for both the Chemical Engineering graduate programs and the Biological Engineering graduate programs.

 Additional information can be found in the Department of Chemical and Biological Engineering Graduate Student Handbook.